 Among the patients being treated, patient NVC (border guard), born in 1986, is still in serious condition, on a ventilator, and in a coma.
 His wife and two children did not survive.

-"We are determined to save our comrade's life.
+"We are determined to do our best to save our comrade's life.
 We washed his lungs until the 6th day and they still turned black.
-Up to now, the patient's parameters are under control but his consciousness is not yet restored.
-We are trying to remove the ventilator and rehabilitate the patient as soon as possible," Associate Professor Co said.
+Up to now, the patient's parameters are under control but he is not yet conscious.
+We are trying to wean him off the ventilator and rehabilitate him as soon as possible," Associate Professor Co said.

 The remaining patients will be discharged in the next few days.